ROHIT32767/Smart-Vehicle-Booking-System/README.md

 ```
 >* DockingStation
 ```
 Represents a docking station in the system.
 It is assumed that each docking station has a QRcode attached to it.
+Whenever a user submits a vehicle to a docking station, the vehicle ID gets included in the array of available vehicles at that docking station.
+When a vehicle is removed, the corresponding vehicle ID is also taken out from the docking station's array.
 ```
 #### Attributes
 ```